Malaga, the 2nd best city for telecommuting

 "This affluent demographic has driven demand for luxury real estate to an all-time high, making it more challenging for families moving here to find the best private schools," says Cyril Bijaoui, a broker partner at Corcoran.

-They like areas like Miami Beach, Coconut Grove, Coral Gables, and Key Biscayne and prefer single-family homes) over condominiums.
-Those looking to rent before buying will find that price increases have moderated somewhat now, after a period of very high demand and tight supply and rapid inflation, notes Bijaoui.
+They like areas like Miami Beach, Coconut Grove, Coral Gables, and Key Biscayne, and prefer single-family homes over condominiums.
+Those looking to rent before buying will find that price increases have moderated somewhat now, after a period of very high demand and tight supply, notes Bijaoui.

-However, about half of the nomads in leadership positions - many of whom are thinking long-term and have signed commercial leases for office space for more than 10 years or bought commercial real estate - are buying apartments.
+About half of the nomads in leadership positions, many thinking long-term, have signed commercial leases for office space for more than 10 years or bought commercial real estate, opting for ownership over renting.

 MALAGA - CLIMATE - CULTURE - PUBLIC SAFETY

-According to Savills, all locations included in the rankings “have a digital nomad visa program or equivalent, or are already part of a large economic bloc that allows people to move freely to live or work there; they offer a year-round favorable climate, high quality of life and established, first-class housing markets ”.
+According to Savills, all locations included in the rankings "have a digital nomad visa program or equivalent, or are part of a large economic bloc that allows people to move freely to live or work there.
+They offer a year-round favorable climate, high quality of life, and first-class housing markets."

-Restaurant prices, rents and daily life in Malaga are still cheap compared to other big European cities, and people feel "safe" in the city, Pérez-Peña added.
+Restaurant prices, rents, and daily life in Malaga remain cheaper compared to other big European cities, and the city feels "safe," adds Perez-Peña.

 Share this article